 My favorite bit of his was probably the extended riff during his opening monologue on "Jodie Foster's Beaver".
-It's an easy, built-in joke — but what made it so funny here was the repetition and, especially, the cut to Foster's enthusiastic encouragement of the bit.
-As it's much better heard from the source than retyped, I direct you to the video clip of the monologue currently up at NBC's website; the Beaver bit is at the 2:50 mark if you want to get there straight away.
+It's an easy, built-in joke — but what made it so funny here was the repetition and, especially, the cut to Foster's (literal) thumbs-up of the bit.
+As it's much better heard from the source than retyped, I suggest the video clip of the monologue [dead link] currently up at NBC's website.

-After Johnny Depp was introduced, Gervais asked him if he'd honestly watched The Tourist yet.
-I suppose that Depp's no was meant to come off as telling, and for many it probably did, yet anyone who's seen Depp's visits to David Letterman (or, presumably, seen or read any of several other interviews with him) knows that Depp generally doesn't watch any movies he's made.
-So, okay, The Tourist was bad, and Gervais's jab at it last year has been vindicated, and Depp's a good sport — but, really, it's kind-of mean to pull this on him in front of millions of TV viewers who don't know about Depp's aversion to seeing himself onscreen, as that lack of knowledge is what Gervais is counting on to make Depp's reply more damning of the film and justify last year's The Tourist jokes.
+After Johnny Depp was introduced, Gervais asked him if he'd watched The Tourist.
+I suppose that Depp's no was meant to come off as telling, and for many it probably did, yet folks who've seen or read interviews with Depp likely know that Depp generally doesn't watch movies he's made.
+So, okay, The Tourist was bad, and Gervais's jab at it last year has been vindicated, and Depp's a good sport.
+It's still kind-of mean to pull this on him in front of millions of TV viewers who don't know about Depp's aversion to seeing himself onscreen, as that lack of knowledge is what Gervais is counting on to make Depp's reply more damning of the film and justify last year's The Tourist jokes.

-Since I appear to be faring terribly with the brevity thus far, I'll just offer a link to a list of winners before I move on to select commentary on the rest of the night.
+Since I appear to be faring terribly with the brevity thus far, I'll just direct you to a list of winners [dead link] before I move on to select commentary on the rest of the night.

-Gerard Butler is already hard for me to take seriously, but he hit new levels of absurdity when,
+Gerard Butler — already hard for me to take seriously — hit new levels of absurdity in line delivery when,

 I still haven't seen HBO's Mildred Pierce, but its nominations reminded me that it was helmed by Todd Haynes, writer/director of the beautiful Far from Heaven.